Scuba Diving in Punta Cana- 5 Unique Species to See

-There is always something fascinating about exploring unknown underwater façades when traveling to a new destination.
-Scuba Diving is a great way to discover a destination, allowing divers the opportunity to experience traveling through new eyes, exploring captivating underwater landscapes and intriguing local species.
-When travelling to a Caribbean Destination like Punta Cana, diving is an exhilarating activity to add to your vacation bucket list.
+There is always something fascinating about exploring unknown underwater facets when traveling to a new country.
+Scuba Diving is a great way to discover a destination, allowing divers the opportunity to experience traveling through a new perspective while exploring captivating underwater landscapes and intriguing local species.
+When travelling to a Caribbean Destination like Punta Cana, scuba diving is an exhilarating activity to add to your bucket list.
 With miles of turquoise beaches awaiting to be explored, here are a list of 5 Amazing Marine Species that can be seen while Scuba Diving in Punta Cana.
 So grab your snorkel and mask and get ready to embark on a new adventure!

-A close relative to the seahorse, trumpetfish display a sense of elegance with its elongated body.
+A close relative to the seahorse, the trumpetfish display a sense of elegance with its elongated body.
 The name trumpetfish was given as a result of it’s resemblance to the mouth piece of a trumpet.
-These slow swimming fish, have mastered the art of camouflage to mask from potential predators.
-You will often time find them in disguise by a nearby sponge, shifting tones to resemble corals.
+These slow swimming fish have mastered the art of camouflage to hide from potential predators.
+You will often time find them in disguise by a nearby sponge, shifting tones to resemble the surrounding corals.

 The smooth trunkfish is one of the most intriguing fish species found on a scuba dive trip in Punta Cana and the Dominican Republic.
 A solidary species, the trunkfish is often found swimming unaccompanied in shallow reefs throughout the Caribbean.
 The smooth trunkfish is a member of the boxfish family of fish species and is characterized by it’s triangular body frame covered with pale spots.
 The trunkfish produces toxin when stressed or threatened.